morganthomas/winning-arguments/winning-arguments.md

 The sequent ((Pa or Pb) entails Pa, Pb) is valid.
 It states that it is incoherent to assert (Pa or Pb) while denying both Pa and Pb.

 This interpretation of the meaning of multiple conclusion sequents was taught to me by Dave Ripley, and as far as I know he is responsible for conceiving it.
+TODO: confirm

 We have finished introducing the notion of multiple conclusion sequents.
 Let us proceed to the rules of classical logic.